Skip to main content

 PTSB deepened our commitment to long-term sustainability and committed to new climate action goals by signing Phase 2 of Business in the Community Ireland’s Low Carbon Pledge.
 The refreshed Pledge focuses on setting carbon emissions reduction targets based on science and includes measuring and reducing our carbon footprint in line with the Paris Agreement and the latest Intergovernmental Panel on Climate Change (IPCC) findings.

-Following a significant programme of work, during 2024 the Bank worked to develop our science-based targets (SBTs) in line with the Science Based Target Initiative’s (SBTi) Version 2 Guidance for Financial institutions.
+Following a significant programme of work, during 2024 the Bank worked to develop our science-based targets (SBTs) in line with the SBTi’s Version 2 Guidance for Financial institutions.
 The work included the development of a corresponding Carbon Reduction Plan to support us in achieving our Targets once set.
-The Targets and Plan will be submitted to the Science-based Target Initiative during Q1 2025 for validation.
+The Targets and Plan will be submitted to the SBTi during 2025 for validation.
 We will communicate our Targets once the validation process reaches completion.

 More information on PTSB’s commitment to Sustainability.